terramate-io/terramate/docs/stacks/index.md

 ## stack.wants (set(string))(optional)

-This attribute defines the list of stacks which must be selected whenever this stack is selected to be executed.
+This attribute defines the list of stacks that must be selected whenever this stack is selected to be executed.

 ```hcl